Abortion Pill Side Effects: What Is Normal and When to Call a Provider

 How do I reach the provider if I have concerns?

-Call The Center for Women at (708) 450-4545 if you have questions or concerns about your symptoms at any time during the process.
-The clinic provides guidance so you know what to expect and when to seek help.
+Call The Center for Women at (708) 450-4545 if you have questions or concerns about your symptoms at any point in the process.
+The staff can tell you what to expect and when to get help.

-If you are experiencing a medical emergency (soaking 2 or more pads per hour for 2 or more hours, high persistent fever, or severe uncontrolled pain), go to your nearest emergency room.
-You can tell the ER staff you are having a miscarriage.
-The treatment is the same.
+If you are having a medical emergency (soaking 2 or more pads per hour for 2 or more hours, a high fever that will not break, or severe pain you cannot control), go to your nearest emergency room.
+You can tell the ER staff you are having a miscarriage, because the treatment is the same.

 The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
 Same-day, evening, and weekend appointments are available for your initial visit.